Royal Antediluvian Order of Buffaloes: Waiheke Island

 The Harbour Lights Lodge NZ No 72 of Grand Council was opened in 1957 on Waiheke Island.
 It was opened by the Grand Primo of Auckland Grand Lodge GC, Bro Tom Lane KoM.
 Among those present at the opening were Bro Stinger Martin and Bro.Les Foster KoM.
 In the early years the Lodge met in Palm Beach Hall, which had been built by a Brother buff and was intended for the Buffs and Local community to use.
 Eventually, the Buffs raised the funds and built their own lodge hall out of an old army hut from the Stoney Batter Base.
 The men's Lodge was later joined by a lady's lodge as well.
 In the later days of the Harbour Lights Lodge, one of the key members was Rod Murray, well known on Waiheke Island for Jaguar Tours.
 Rod provided transport for the members to and from lodge meetings.

 Ladies Orders

 The Loyal Elizabethan Order of Bisons was established in 1952 as an order for the Wives of Buffalo Lodge Members.
 It is unclear how many Lodges of that Order remain.

 The Loyal Order of the Mystic Star was begun in Otahuhu in the late 1950s, originating out of the Otahuhu Ladies Social Club.
 The Order was intended for the wives, and partners of Grand Council Buffalo Lodge members.
 The foundations for the movement were laid by Chas Burnet RoH and David Glen KOM both members of the Otahuhu Lodge No 36 of Grand Council (opened 1949).
 To date the LOMS have opened 16 Lodges, of which only three remain in operation as well as a Grand Lodge.

+Youth Orders

+The Royal Order of the White Buffalo (ROWB) is the official youth wing of the RAOB fraternity in the Philippines, founded in 2026 and specifically created for young men aged 15 to 18.
+Its primary purpose is to build leadership, discipline, and honor in young men through direct mentorship from adult fraternity members.
+Instead of just classroom learning, the youth actively participate in community service, helping with feeding programs, medical missions, and school clean-up drives.
+Ultimately, the order serves as a preparatory ground, molding civic-minded teenagers and guiding them toward joining the adult lodge once they turn 18 The foundations for the movement were laid by PGP John Rupert Ibarra Corpuz CP and GP Robert Mackay KOM both members under the Grand Lodge of Victoria GLE.